openmv/openmv-arduino-rpc/README.md

-# OpenMV Arduino RPC Library
+# OpenMV Arduino RPC Interface Library

 The rpc library allows you to connect your Arduino to your OpenMV Cam, another Arduino, or computer and execute remote procedure calls and stream data at the highest speeds possible over CAN, I2C, SPI, UART (Async Serial), and USB.
 It is designed to be robust and fault tolerant.
 It automatically can recover from wires coming loose, packet corruption, timeouts, and etc.